plastic molding order process and timetable

 Clients pay nothing for this step.
 We can prepare your 3D files for injection molding.

 The prototype is a crucial stage in the injection molding quote process.
 If you do not have an existing component, then you must build one before proceeding.
-Creating a prototype may be accomplished by 3D printing or CNC machining.
+Creating a prototype may be accomplished by 3D printing, CNC machining, or vacuum casting.
 This helps you understand how well your product will function and its manufacturing costs.
 If you already have a prototype, you may skip this step.

 At this phase, the Tooling Information Worksheet is used to develop the tool.